 You know what?
 Cooked tomatoes contain even more lycopene than fresh tomatoes!

-Nowadays, you can find tomatoes all over the year.
+Nowadays, you can find it all over the year.
 How can it be?
 During the cold seasons, tomatoes are grown in heated greenhouses, so the production of this summer fruit (yes, technically tomatoes are fruits!) is guaranteed all year round.